Machine File Conversion Endpoints

 leafUserIduuid of one of your users

-providerCNHI, JohnDeere, Trimble, ClimateFieldView, AgLeader or Leaf
+providerCNHI, JohnDeere, Trimble, ClimateFieldView, AgLeader, RavenSlingshot, Stara or Leaf

 statusprocessed, failed or processing